Help us to improve this page.

-The Employee Performance Review process aligns competency development with performance management through confirming job expectations and reviewing progress towards achieving competency-based goals throughout the year.
+The Employee Performance Development process aligns competency development with performance management through confirming job expectations and reviewing progress towards achieving competency-based goals throughout the year.

 As a world-class university, UIC seeks to hire the best talent and provide resources for continuous professional development.
 To confirm job expectations and become a high performer in the workplace partner with the unit manager starting from the first day of employment at UIC.

 There is no better place than UIC to grow professionally.
 A wealth of learning and development opportunities exist to support continuous professional development.

 Excel at work by developing a strong understanding of management's expectations and how your role is related to the success of the department.